northbynorthwestern/passing/README.md

 sudo gem install sass
 ```

-Once you have Node (and Bower and Grunt and Yeoman and Sass) installed, we can install the project's dependencies with this command:
+Once you have Node (and Bower and Grunt and Yeoman and Sass) installed (phew!), we can install the project's dependencies with this command:

 ```shell
 npm install && bower install
 ```

+You should see two new folders in your project, `node_modules` and `bower_components` where these files have been installed.

 And that should be it!
 You're ready to run the app on your local machine.